DHTMLX/gantt-docs/data/desktop/accessibility.md

 [Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) is an important and necessary standard for modern web applications.
 There's a set of various techniques that allow making an application or a web site handier to use or work with.

-To make an easier access and interaction with DHTMLXGantt for people with disabilities, the component contains a set of accessibility features:
+To make an easier access and interaction with DHTMLX Gantt for people with disabilities, the component contains a set of accessibility features:

 - WAI-ARIA Attributes
 - Keyboard  Navigation